ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Best For

 The most abundant inositol isomer in human tissue.
-Studies report restoration of ovulation and improved FSH activity in PCOS at 2–4 g/day, particularly in a 40:1 ratio with D-chiro-inositol (PMID 31298405, PMID 19499845).
+Clinical trials at 2–4 g/day, conducted in women with PCOS, report support for ovarian function and FSH activity — particularly in a 40:1 ratio with D-chiro-inositol (PMID 31298405, PMID 19499845).
+Across the wider trial base the evidence remains mixed and not yet conclusive (PMID 38163998).

 Best For